 U@live (pronounced “U-alive”) is one of NUS’ key initiatives that was launched in January 2011 and has since featured several global thought leaders in today’s society.
 The revamped U@live: Lifting Thought Leadership forum adopts a new format with the aim of generating innovative and revolutionary ideas to tackle stubborn issues of global significance.

-In line with the tighter safe distancing measures announced by the Multi-Ministry Taskforce on 24 March, this event is cancelled.
+In line with the tighter safe distancing measures announced by the Multi-Ministry Taskforce on 24 March, this event will be postponed to a later part of the year.

 The climate change and sustainable development debate is very much defined by the 1987 Brundtland Commission Report.
 The key thrust of the Report is about the dilemma of “meet[ing] the needs of the present without compromising the ability of future generations to meet their own needs."